CMU-313/fall23-nodebb-qwerty-coders/UserGuide.md

 * Added test of creating a new private topic with `isPrivate` as `true`
 * Tested if topics are created with `isPrivate` as `false` by default

+These tests are sufficient because the view restriction is built upon existing conditions and restriction is achieved in the UI/views of the application.

 ## Instructor and TA